OUTLINE OF THE COGNITIVE APPROACH

 CRITICAL EVALUATION OF THE COGNITIVE APPROACH

-Thus, some researchers still see a distinction between the two approaches, e.g., that cognitive psychology is more focused on information processing and behaviour and cognitive neuroscience studies the underlying biology of information processing and behaviour.
-But others argue …. “that cognitive neuroscience is the integration of at least four different areas which emphasise mental, not brain, functions.
-In other words, it is not as concerned with biology as, say, neuroscience is.
+Thus, some researchers still see a distinction between the two approaches, e.g., that cognitive psychology is more focused on information processing and behaviour, and cognitive neuroscience studies the underlying biology of information processing and behaviour.
+But others argue …. “that cognitive neuroscience is the integration of at least four areas that emphasise mental functions, not brain.
+In other words, it is not as concerned with biology as neuroscience is.
 It is concerned with creating computer models to simulate mental behaviour in a way that resembles the biological mind..”
 Richard Ivry, of UC Berkeley.

 TO DEMONSTRATE THE DIFFERENCE BETWEEN COGNITIVE NEUROSCIENCE AND NEUROSCIENCE